LispCookbook/cl-cookbook/scripting.md

   #+asdf (defun asdf:upgrade-asdf () nil))
 ~~~

+You can also silence Deploy's start-up messages by adding this in your build script, before `asdf:make` is called:

+    (push :deploy-console *features*)

-But there is more, so we refer you to Deploy's documentation.
+And there is more, so we refer you to Deploy's documentation.

 ### With Roswell or Buildapp